 According to Brad Sarno, Level Green’s operations manager for their DC Branch, the company has a number of commercial clients who have a handful of plant beds or maybe some containers and don’t need a full-blown irrigation system but do require someone to come out and hand water.

-“A lot of times it’s a retail shopping center or a town center where they have various containers out in public areas, but they don’t have someone who can keep up with regularly watering them,” Sarno explains.
+“A lot of times it’s a retail shopping center or a town center where they have various containers out in public areas, but they don’t have someone who can keep up with regular watering,” Sarno explains.
 “We can do it one of two ways.
 We can use the building’s own spigot and water in which case we’d just charge the labor rate.
 Or we can bring the water truck and bill at a rate that also includes the water usage.”

 The service logistics